fedevmoreno/hollybot/README.md

   And now?
 </h1>

-Grab some popcorn and enjoy the responses.
+Grab some 🍿 and enjoy the responses.